Master of Science in Chemistry

 Requirements for Admission to the Master of Science Program in Chemistry

-Each candidate for the degree must complete a minimum of thirty semester hours of graduate credit.
+Each candidate for the degree must complete a minimum of thirty semester hours of graduate credit with a 3.0/4.0 overall grade point average.
 At least eighteen hours must be in courses numbered 600.
-Independent study is promoted by the requirement of six credit hours of thesis research and the resultant thesis.
+Independent study is promoted by the requirement of six credit hours of thesis research (CHE 698 and CHE 699) and the resultant thesis.

 The graduate coordinator will advise students until a research director is selected.
-Graduate students may select a research director after interviews with at least four faculty members.
-The student and his/her research director shall formulate a graduate committee consisting of three faculty members.
+Graduate students will select a research director at the end of his/her first semester after interviews with at least five faculty members.
+The student and his/her research director shall formulate a graduate committee consisting of at least three faculty members.
 The suggested committee roster is to be submitted to the dean for approval and formal appointment.
-The graduate committee may be formed near the end of the first semester.
+The graduate committee may be formed near the end of the second semester.
 Non-thesis students will be advised throughout their program by the graduate coordinator.

-In addition to the thesis and seminar requirements, all students must complete a core consisting of CHE 609, CHE 617, and CHE 681.
+In addition to the thesis and seminar requirements, all students must complete a core consisting of four classes: Advanced Inorganic Chemistry (CHE 609), Advanced Organic Chemistry (CHE 617), Instrumental Analysis (CHE 619) and Advanced Physical Chemistry (CHE 681).
 The remainder of the thirty hours may be selected from chemistry elective courses and approved courses in other departments.

-Additional inquiries into the chemistry program may be sent to the graduate coordinator at email@example.com.
+Additional inquiries into the MS in Chemistry program can be sent to the graduate coordinator at email@example.com.